dotnet/arcade/Documentation/TeamProcess/One-Pagers/retrying-stages-staging-pipeline.md

 Today we must run the entire Staging pipeline if we encounter any errors in the pipeline.
 For eg: If required validation fails then we will have to run Prep, Signing and then Validation stage.

 There is no way to test the pipeline with fewer stages.
-Since most of the later stages are dependent on earlier stages that takes a lot of time to comeplete.
+Since most of the later stages are dependent on earlier stages that takes a lot of time to complete.
 For eg: If we want to test only the Required Validation stage, we will need to run Prep and Signing.

 ## Problems with current process:
 1. Rerunning a single stage in the pipeline is not possible without executing the entire pipeline again.
 1. Running only the stage where changes were implemented is not feasible.
 1. Re-executing the entire process and testing consumes a considerable amount of time.
+1. Staging pipeline is complicated to understand, we need a simpler process.

 ## Different approach for staging pipeline: